barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 ```

 # Join<a name="join"></a>
-It has been shown that rbindlist is significantly [faster than rbind](https://stackoverflow.com/questions/2851327/convert-a-list-of-data-frames-into-one-data-frame), so ideally we can modify our list of dataframes and create one long list before our call to rbindlist.
+rbindlist is significantly [faster than rbind](https://stackoverflow.com/questions/2851327/convert-a-list-of-data-frames-into-one-data-frame), so ideally we can modify our list of dataframes and create one long list before our call to rbindlist.
 This requires that each dataframe have the same structure (number of variables, colnames, coltypes).
-When I was unable to put all of the data frames in one list, I used rbind to bind the rows of the data tables.
+When unable to put all of the data frames in one list, I use rbind to bind the rows of the data tables.

-CDE does include a file structure file for each individual file, so I looked through these to find some structural changes to the data.
+CDE does include a file structure file for each individual file, so I look through these to find some structural changes to the data.
+At times these structure files are incomplete or incorrect.

 ## Enrollment
-With enrollment data, these changes created 5 timespans: 1981-1992, 1993-1997, 1998-2006, 2007-2008, 2009-2017.
-The primary difference was that ETHNIC categories changed as discussed in my post on [Enrollments by Ethnicity]().
+With enrollment data, structural changes create 5 timespans: 1981-1992, 1993-1997, 1998-2006, 2007-2008, 2009-2017.
+The primary difference is that ETHNIC categories change as discussed in my post on [Enrollments by Ethnicity]().
 Additionally there are historical enrollment files from 1948-1980, however they don't include many variables.
-1948-1969 seperates grades and gender, 1970-1976 seperates gender, 1977-1980 only have county-level enrollment (no School-level data, no ethinicities).
+1948-1969 seperate grades and gender, 1970-1976 seperate gender, 1977-1980 only have county-level enrollment (no School-level data, no ethinicities).

 ### CDS_CODE
 County, District, and School values are missing from 1981-1992, 1993-1997, and 2007-2008, so these are imputed with correct values from a database of California Public Schools.